Divyadharshan/placify/README.md

 ## Features

 - **User Authentication**: Secure login and registration system using sessions.
+New user is registered after verifying their mail.
 - **Place Listings**: View a list of places, each with detailed information.
 - **Add/Edit Places**: Users can add new places or edit existing ones.
 - **Leave Reviews and Rating**: Users can leave reviews and ratings for places they have visited.